gozde-ozcan/gozde-ozcan.github.io/_publications/2015-10-01-paper-title-number-3.md

 codeurl: 'https://github.com/neu-spiral/OSMviaOCO'
 posterurl: 'http://gozde-ozcan.github.io/files/OnlineSubmodularMaximization_AAAI_2024.pdf'
 paperurl: 'http://gozde-ozcan.github.io/files/OnlineSubmodularMaximizationViaOnlineConvexOptimization.pdf'
-citation: 'Si Salem, T., Özcan, G., Nikolaou, I., Terzi, E., & Ioannidis, S. (2024). &quot;Online Submodular Maximization via Online Convex Optimization.&quot; <i>Proceedings of the AAAI Conference on Artificial Intelligence</i>.'
+citation: 'Si Salem, Tareq, Özcan, Gözde, Nikolaou, Iasonas, Terzi, Evimaria, & Ioannidis, Stratis (2024). &quot;Online Submodular Maximization via Online Convex Optimization.&quot; <i>Proceedings of the AAAI Conference on Artificial Intelligence</i>.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.